Free Consultation · Available 24/7 331-INJURED Text Us Any Time

 What Is a Governor in a Semi Truck?

-A semi truck governor is an electronic device that limits the vehicle’s speed.
-It works through the truck’s engine control module, capping the maximum speed at a pre-set limit.
+A semi truck governor is an electronic device that limits speed by capping it through the engine control module at a pre-set maximum.

 What Speed Are Semi Trucks Governed at?